jennego/greet-machine/README.md

 Nice greetings or otherwise...

 *It may or be socially acceptable.
 Use at your own risk.

+I am currently trying to go through the stupid API nested object...it's not working so well for me...

 To do
 - Get generated messages to work on select // complete